symfony/symfony-docs/components/var_dumper/advanced.rst

 Calls to ``dump()`` will then be forwarded to ``$callable``.

-By adding a handler, you can customize the `Cloners`_, `Dumpers`_ and `Casters`_ explained below.
+By adding a handler, you can customize the `Cloners`_, `Dumpers`_ and `Casters`_ as explained below.
 A simple implementation of a handler function might look like this::

     use Symfony\Component\VarDumper\VarDumper;